-Tricia Seifert is an assistant professor in the Higher Education program at Montana State University and maintains a status only appointment in the Higher Education program at the Ontario Institute for Studies in Education, University of Toronto.
-She uses sociological theories and principles to examine issues related to postsecondary student learning and success.
+Tricia Seifert is an associate professor in the Adult & Higher Education program at Montana State University and maintains a status only appointment in the Higher Education program at the Ontario Institute for Studies in Education, University of Toronto.
+She uses sociological theories and principles to examine issues related to post-secondary student learning and success.
 Her interest in understanding how colleges and universities organize to support student success stems largely from her administrative background working in orientation and transition programs, residence life, student leadership programs, and fraternity/sorority life.
-Having worked at both large and small postsecondary institutions, Tricia witnessed the interplay between formal and informal organizational structures and their influence on how campuses support student success.
-Tricia Seifert_CV
+Having worked at both large and small post-secondary institutions, Tricia witnessed the interplay between organizational structures and culture with respect to how campuses support student success.
+Tricia Seifert CV July 2015

-Christine Helen Arnold is a Doctoral Candidate (ABD) in the Department of Leadership, Higher and Adult Education at the University of Toronto/OISE.
+Christine Helen Arnold is a Postdoctoral Fellow in the Department of Leadership, Higher and Adult Education at the University of Toronto/OISE.
 Her research interests include the student experience in higher education, with a focus on student mobility and credit transfer systems.
 Christine has published and presented on a range of topics including: transformative education, student affairs/services, credit transfer/articulation, degree granting, quality assurance and higher education within the knowledge economy.
 She holds a Ph.D. in Higher Education from the University of Toronto/OISE; M.Ed. in Teaching, Learning and Development; B.A. and B.Ed.
 (Intermediate/Senior) from Brock University.
 Christine is currently working as the Youth Outreach Coordinator on the Supporting Student Success research project.
 Christine Helen Arnold_CV

-Kimberly Elias is in her second year in the Master of Arts, Higher Education and Educational Policy Collaborative Program.
+Kimberly Elias recently finished her Master of Arts, Higher Education.
 Her research interests include student engagement, the benefits of co-curricular activities on student learning, and the impact of student affairs and services on student success.
-Kimberly is both conducting her master’s thesis on employer perceptions of co-curricular engagement and the Co-Curricular Record in the hiring process, and acting as the Program Coordinator, Co-Curricular Record at the University of Toronto where she coordinates the Co-Curricular Record.
+Kimberly conducted her master’s thesis on employer perceptions of co-curricular engagement and the Co-Curricular Record in the hiring process, and is acting as the Program Coordinator, Campus Involvement at the University of Toronto where she coordinates the Co-Curricular Record.